outpaddling/Coding-Standards/README.md

 ## Rule number 1

-Never let quality slip.
+Never let quality slip during development.
 Start with a simple, minimalist skeleton of a program and make the code and build system impeccable.

 Then add only useful features, with great care to maintain or improve